usaid-cs/yesterday-i-learned/biology.md

 - The Hercules beetle and the Goliath beetle have the largest larval stages on Earth.
 - It is not uncommon for people to [hear explosions just as they fall asleep](https://en.wikipedia.org/wiki/Exploding_head_syndrome).
 - *Coprinopsis atramentaria*, a kind of mushroom, is toxic only when alcohol is ingested at the same time.
+- [Pterosaurs](https://en.wikipedia.org/wiki/Pterosaur) are not dinosaurs.
+They may be lizards, but they are parallel with dinosaurs.